janimakr/Skedula/README.md

 ### Step 3:
 Navigate to the Applictaion folder in the IDE terminal/ command prompt and type "npm start" to start the electron based desktop app.

-#####NOTE:To check the database functionalities, navigate to the admin page as they are active only there and make sure to reenter database vaues to recheck.
+##### NOTE: To check the database functionalities, navigate to the admin page as they are active only there and make sure to reenter database vaues to recheck.